Kuzumochi: Kanto-Style vs. Kansai-Style Kuzu Mochi

-Several types of Wagashi (traditional Japanese confections) are made with kudzu (arrowroot) starch, and as I wrote in the past, the jelly noodle “Kuzukiri (葛きり)” is among them.
+Several types of Wagashi (traditional Japanese confections) use kudzu (arrowroot) starch as the main ingredient, and as I wrote before, Kuzukiri (葛きり) is among them.

 Kuzukiri Noodles with Kuromitsu Syrup

-Kuzukiri is almost tasteless, so when the noodles are served as a dessert, before eating, we usually drizzle some “Kuromitsu (黒蜜)” brown sugar syrup and sometimes dust “Kinako (きな粉)” roasted soybean flour.
+Kuzukiri is almost tasteless, so when the noodles come as a dessert, we usually put some Kuromitsu (黒蜜) brown sugar syrup before eating and sometimes dust Kinako (きな粉) roasted soybean flour.

-Similar to Kuzukiri, “Kuzu Mochi (葛餅)” is also a Wagashi confection made from kudzu starch and typically eaten with Kuromitsu and Kinako.
+Similar to Kuzukiri, Kuzu Mochi is a Wagashi confection made from kudzu starch, typically eaten with Kuromitsu and Kinako.

-We usually eat this type with Kuromitsu and Kinako, but some variants including “Yuzu Kuzumochi (柚子葛餅)”, the one flavored with juice from a citrus fruit called “Yuzu (柚子)”, are eaten as they are.
+We usually enjoy this type with Kuromitsu and Kinako, but some variants, including Yuzu Kuzumochi (柚子葛餅) flavored with Yuzu citrus juice, are eaten as they are.

-As I mentioned above, this “Kuzu Mochi (久寿餅)” is made from wheat starch fermented by lactic acid bacteria.
+As mentioned above, this Kuzu Mochi (久寿餅) consists of wheat starch fermented by lactic acid bacteria.

-While the Kansai-style “Kuzumochi (葛餅)” is widely enjoyed around the country, this “Kuzumochi (久寿餅)” can only be seen in the limited area around Tokyo.
+While the Kansai-style Kuzumochi (葛餅) is widely available around the country, this one can only be seen in the limited area around Tokyo.

-By the way, the birthplace of the Kanto-style Kuzumochi is “Funabashiya (船橋屋)” which is an old-established confectionery shop founded in 1805 in Kameido, Tokyo.
+By the way, the birthplace of Kanto-style Kuzumochi is Funabashiya (船橋屋), an old-established confectionery shop founded in 1805 in Kameido, Tokyo.

 Shop Information: Funabashiya (船橋屋)

-Address: 3-2-14 Kameido, Koto-Ku (Ward), Tokyo (MAP)
+Address: 3-2-14 Kameido, Koto-Ku Ward, Tokyo (MAP)